hellatan/charCodeSequence/README.md

 # charCodes vs. keyCodes

-This library doesn't support listening for characters like letters, etc.
+The listenKeypress function doesn't support listening for characters like letters, etc.
 Instead you must supply an array of charCodes, that's the code associated with the document event 'keypress.'

 Note, this is distinct from the information you get from the 'keydown' event.